Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Fn** (optional) Modbus function code, must be one of: 5 (Write Single Coil), 6 (Write Single Register), 15 (Write Multiple Coils), 16 (Write Multiple Registers, default)
 * **Rnn** First Modbus coil or register number to write to
 * **Bnn:nn:nn...** One value per coil or register to write.
 If writing registers, each value is a 16-bit word to write.
 If writing coils, each value is zero to set coil off, nonzero to set coil on.
+* **S"ascii data"** data to send.
+Each character is converted to the corresponding int value of the ascii for that character.
+Ignored if **B** is present

 ### Order dependency